Development of ultra-high efficiency soft X-ray angle-resolved photoemission spectroscopy equipped with deep prior-based denoising method: Summary

 \section{Summary}

 We have established an ultra-efficient SX-ARPES measurement environment by integrating deep-prior based denoise system into the $\mu$SX-ARPES system at BL25SU in SPring-8.
 The challenge posed by the limited photoionization cross-section was overcome by reducing both the denoising processing time and the accumulation time in Fixed mode on the photoelectron analyzer.
 This also enables the visualization of band dispersion obscured by crystallographic electron scattering and electron correlation.
 We anticipate that next-generation synchrotron radiation sources and advancements in the electrical control of photoelectron analyzers will lead to the development of enhanced ARPES technology, facilitating further improvements in energy resolution and enabling the exploration of three-dimensional nonequilibrium electronic structures.
-Furthermore, the DPDM’s capability is not limited to SX-ARPES; it can be readily applied to VUV-ARPES images exhibiting grid structures.
+Furthermore, the utility of DPDM extends beyond SX-ARPES; it can be readily applied to VUV-ARPES images afflicted by instrumental artifacts.
 The technique is broadly anticipated to be highly effective for a diverse range of experimental image data, spanning applications from periodic background removal in data to the analysis of reflective images in X-ray diffraction, photoelectron diffraction patterns in photoelectron holography, and speckle patterns in X-ray photon correlation spectroscopy.